Choose your answers to the questions and click 'Next' to see the next set of questions. You can skip questions if you would like and come

 Question 2929.Water has a high surface tension; this means that it can _____.

-Question 3030.Oxygen must first be dissolved in the _____ before it can enter the red blood cell and be transported thought the body.
+Question 3030.Oxygen must first be dissolved in the _____ before it can enter the red blood cell and be transported throughout the body.

 Human Respiratory System Chapter Exam Instructions